alinaitkin/TrackMaven.github.io/content/mocking-mistakes.md

 Author: Jon Evans
 Avatar: jonathan-evans

-I've discussed the value of using Python's `mock` library for testing in a couple of [previous](http://engineroom.trackmaven.com/blog/making-a-mockery-of-python/) [articles](http://engineroom.trackmaven.com/blog/real-life-mocking/).
+I've discussed the value of using Python's `mock` library for testing in a couple of previous articles [Making a Mockery of Python](http://engineroom.trackmaven.com/blog/making-a-mockery-of-python/) and [Real Life Mocking](http://engineroom.trackmaven.com/blog/real-life-mocking/).
 Recently, however, a [kind commenter](http://engineroom.trackmaven.com/blog/real-life-mocking/#comment-2310097361) brought to my attention an insidious error in my example code.
 Having looked into this sneaky mistake, I wanted to briefly discuss it - hopefully I can prevent other developers encountering similar pitfalls!

 ## Mock mocks everything